 Effects on Account Balance

 A deferred debit card is not a credit card, so the debit account normally has a positive cash balance.
 Although the charge generally takes at least two or three days to clear, it may clear faster, and the account holder has the responsibility to pay for the purchase immediately.
 If the merchant requests payment and the debit card holder does not have enough money to cover the bill, the bank will charge the card holder an overdraft fee.
 It is important to carefully track spending with a deferred debit card because a purchase does not immediately reduce the account balance, unlike a standard debit card.

 A large purchase with a deferred credit card is more expensive than a standard debit purchase.
-According to the Federal Reserve, there is typically a cap on the transaction fee for a standard debit card purchase.
+There is typically a cap on the transaction fee for a standard debit card purchase.
 When the customer uses a deferred credit card, there is no cap on the transaction fee.
 The reasons for the higher fee are the cost of operating the credit card network and the risk of fraud if the purchaser does not have enough cash in his account to make the purchase.
 The transaction fee for a deferred debit card purchase can be as high as the transaction fee for a credit card.

 - Bank of America: Glossary of Banking Terms

 - ABC News: Why Using Debit Cards Can Be Dangerous

 - Federal Reserve: Average Debit Card Interchange Fee by Payment Card Network

 - Consumer.gov.
 "Using Debit Cards."
 Accessed July 16, 2020.

 - Federal Trade Commission.
 "When a Company Blocks Your Credit or Debit Card."
 Accessed July 16, 2020.

 - Element Federal Credit Union.
 "Debit Card Holds and Issues Explained."
 Accessed July 16, 2020.